radupopescu/merou/README.md

 This project is under development, feedback is really appreciated.
 Please report any bugs and issues you encounter.

-I hope you find Mérou useful and enjoy using it.
+I hope you find Mérou helpful and enjoy using it.

 ## Usage